whiprandolph/bestseller/Part 3 - The Deepest Revolution/12 - Sacred Responsibilities.md

 * Some people reject authoritarian upbringings, but have low or no standards or set boundaries poorly.

-### Hold Yourself and Others to a High Standard
+### Commit to Personal Growth for Yourself and Others

-Beautiful qualities really can be pervasive and normal, like authenticity, integrity, responsibility, thoughtfulness, bravery, joy, and generosity.
+Beautiful qualities really can be pervasive and normal, including authenticity, integrity, responsibility, thoughtfulness, bravery, joy, and generosity.
 Living a deeply meaningful life, in service of people you care about and who care about you -- this can be normal.
 For these qualities to be normal in a group of people, I believe they simply need to have high expectations for themselves, each person holding themselves and each other to a high standard of excellent behavior.

 When cowardice, selfishness, and low integrity are pervasive, many people learn to have low expectations for each other.
-I know people who have learned never to trust anybody to speak the truth or "stick their neck out" for others.
+Plenty of people have learned never to trust anybody to speak the truth or "stick their neck out" for others.

-The truth is that people's behavior changes dramatically after they become trapped in unhealthy cultures and fully submit to abusive authorities.
+Tragically, people's behavior changes dramatically after they become trapped in unhealthy cultures and fully submit to abusive authorities.
 Crow woman Pretty Shield described how the United States killed the buffalo that the Crow depended on, and after this the Crow had to either starve or submit to American law.
 She described the transformation the men went through when they finally submitted: "Our men had fought hard against our enemies, holding them back from our beautiful country by their bravery; but now, with everything else going wrong, we began to be whipped by weak foolishness...
 Our wise-ones became fools, and drank the white man's whisky.
 But what else was there for us to do?
 We knew no other way than to listen to our chiefs and head men.
 Our old men used to be different; even our children were different when the buffalo were here."

 There is no room for masculine wisdom and bravery in an unhealthy culture that forbids peope from upholding their own laws and standing for what's right.
 Thus many men do not cultivate these qualities, and do not know what they are missing.
 This explains why so many women in unhealthy cultures wonder "where are all the good men?"